Associate for Membership and Operations

 Kyle J. Dosier

-Sexton and Assistant Manager, Farmers Market @ St. Stephen's
+Assistant Manager, Farmers Market @ St. Stephen's

 Melissa came to St. Stephen's in July 2011, putting skills to work which she'd honed in previous positions with BroadMap and Capital One.
 She's known not only for her professional skills, but for being calm in any situation, with a wicked sense of humor.
 She enjoys cooking, travel, and reading to her daughter's class.